cousquer/speedy-vue/uPortal-components-new.md

 ## 1. Prerequisites
 #### Node.js
 If you don't have node installed there are several ways to do it.
-One way is to use [Node Version Manager](https://github.com/creationix/nvm) (nvm):
+One way is to use Node Version Manager ([nvm](https://github.com/creationix/nvm)).

 ``` bash
 curl -o- https://raw.githubusercontent.com/creationix/nvm/v0.33.0/install.sh | bash
 ```

-Install the latest Long Term Support (LTS) version of node (currently 10.15.1):
+Install the latest Long Term Support (LTS) version of node (currently 10.15.1).

 ``` bash
 nvm install node
 ```

 #### Vue CLI
-If you dont have Vue cli installed:
+If you dont have Vue cli installed (Node must already be installed).
 ``` bash
 npm install --global @vue/cli
 ```